 How To Make Beef Tongue Tacos (Tacos de Lengua)

 Tacos three ways tonight! @papavalleywagyu beef brisket with salsa verde, black refried beans, white onion and cilantro, @kowsteaks Wagyu beef tongue with chipotle sauce, refried beans, white onion and cilantro and Pulled pork with refried beans, spicy salsa and cilantro.
 Excellent eats tonight!
 These meats were previously cooked so I warmed them up in 8 inch Lodge Cast Iron skillets on the large Big Green Egg for about 15 min at 350.
 All three seasoned with @fiestaspices Mesquite Fajita. #papavalleywagyu #wagyucross #wagyubeef #wagyubrisket #brisket #briskettacos #kowsteaks #cowtongue #lengua #lenguatacos #tonguetacos #beeftacos #pulledpork #porktacos #tacos #tacotuesday #biggreenegg #bgenation #bge

 Here's an easy beef tongue recipe to get you started if it's your first time trying cooked tongue.
 Once the tongue is cooked, it's time to slice the tongue thin into 1/4 inch slices.
 Meanwhile, heat a frying pan with a little bit of oil over medium-high heat.
-Saute the sliced tongue until browned.
-Dice the cooked beef tongue and add it to a warmed corn tortilla and top with cilantro, white onion, salsa verde, and radish slices.
+Saute the tongue slices until browned.
+Dice the cooked beef tongue and add it to a warmed corn tortilla, then top the diced tongue with cilantro, white onion, salsa verde, and radish slices.
 Yum!